 At EVP Dental, our experienced dentists provide wisdom tooth removal using local anaesthesia or other sedation options such as IV sedation or general anaesthesia to make the procedure as comfortable and pain-free as possible.

-To find out more about wisdom teeth removal in Perth, call 08 9470 3944 to book an initial consultation with our dentists so we can recommend the best treatment for your needs.
+To find out more about wisdom teeth removal in Perth, call 08 9470 3944 to book an initial consultation to see if removal is right for you.Book a Consultation

 Wisdom teeth are the last teeth to develop, usually in the late teens or early 20s, and date back to an early human diet of meat, nuts, roots and leaves.
 It's not always necessary to remove wisdom teeth unless they pose a risk, while removing them will have little to no impact on your ability to eat normally.
 Common reasons for wisdom teeth removal are:

 Wisdom tooth extraction may also be recommended as preparation for orthodontics or jaw surgery.

 The removal of wisdom teeth can be completed in the chair at our practice using local anaesthetic, IV sedation or in hospital under general anaesthetic.
 If you're having a wisdom teeth consultation at EVP Dental, we'll first take an x-ray of your mouth to determine whether extraction is necessary and to help us plan your treatment.

 The upper wisdom teeth are generally the easiest to remove, which may not be any more complex than a general extraction.
 Lower wisdom teeth or teeth that are deeply impacted or hidden underneath the gums can be more difficult to remove.
 These may require oral surgery.

 If your wisdom tooth removal is more complex, or you have dental anxiety, we can offer sedation options such as sleep dentistry to help you feel more calm throughout your treatment.